mn519019/Ricky-Yang/Cloud Computing/K8S/Controller.md

 - Ensure every node runs a pod
 - It ensures every node has a pod running evenly so effective application deployment is possible
 - Log monitoring can be used with DaemonSet.
 Since every pod needs to be monitored and logged the system details.
+- roll back is possible using Daemonset.
+Simply change the application version and this will be redeployed by each node in order.